-\begin{itemize} \item First of all, regarding the uniform shear flow described by \eqref{equsf} or a homoenergetic affine flow with a general deformation matrix, it dates back to Truesdell \cite{Tru} and Galkin \cite{Gal,Gal-R} who independently studied the existence of solutions for a Maxwell molecule gas by solving the infinite moment system of the Boltzmann equation.
-Specifically, for uniform shear flow in the Maxwell molecule case, although the collisions of particles conserve energy, the shearing motion induces the extra heat so that the energy and hence temperature of the system increases in time.
+In what follows comment on the literature related to those research topics mentioned above.
+In particular, we will first focus on the problem \eqref{equsf} for the Maxwell molecule gas, since few mathematical results on other topics have been known thus far. \begin{itemize} \item First of all, regarding the uniform shear flow described by \eqref{equsf} or a homoenergetic affine flow with a general deformation matrix, work dates back to Truesdell \cite{Tru} and Galkin \cite{Gal,Gal-R} who independently studied the existence of solutions for a Maxwell molecule gas by solving the infinite moment system of the Boltzmann equation.
+Specifically, for uniform shear flow in the Maxwell molecule case, although the collisions of particles conserve energy, the shearing motion induces extra heat so that the energy and hence temperature of the system increases in time.
 Thus, the system becomes much farther from equilibrium as times goes on.
 It turns out the large time behavior of solutions is determined by a self-similar profile with a prescribed finite second order moment.
 Existence of solutions in large time is basically assured by the interplay between the dissipative relaxation, shearing force and collisions.
-One most interesting point, but also an intrinsic property of the self-similar profile, is that it is a non-Maxwellian distribution having a polynomial tail in large velocity that has been confirmed by Monte Carlo simulations.
-We refer readers to the monograph Garz\'o-Santos \cite{GaSa} for the systematic research on the subject; see also other monographs by Cercignani \cite[Chapter 8.8]{CerBook} and Truesdell-Muncaster \cite[Chapter 26]{TM}.
+One very interesting point, but also an intrinsic property of the self-similar profile, is that it is a non-Maxwellian distribution having a polynomial tail in large velocity that has been confirmed by Monte Carlo simulations.
+We refer readers to the monograph Garz\'o-Santos \cite{GaSa} for systematic research on the subject; see also other monographs by Cercignani \cite[Chapter 8.8]{CerBook} and Truesdell-Muncaster \cite[Chapter 26]{TM}.

-\item Second, for the homogeneous Boltzmann equation with $\al=0$, there are a huge amount of papers in the literature.
-Here, we would only mention the series of works by Bobylev-Cercignani \cite{BC02b,BC02a,BC03} for investigations of exact eternal or self-similar solutions.
-The self-similar profile must admit an infinite energy when $\al=0$.
+\item Second, for the homogeneous Boltzmann equation with $\al=0$, there is a large number of papers in the literature.
+Here, we only mention the series of works by Bobylev-Cercignani \cite{BC02b,BC02a,BC03} for investigations of exact eternal or self-similar solutions.
+The self-similar profile has infinite energy when $\al=0$.
 In the angular non-cutoff case, the issue was further systematically studied by Cannone-Karch \cite{CK10,CK13} as well as Morimoto \cite{Mor}, and the large time asymptotics toward the self-similar profile was also established by Morimoto-Yang-Zhao \cite{MYZ}.